Things to do in Wellington, New Zealand

 Golding’s Free Dive A friendly, unpretentious craft beer bar tucked away on Leeds Street.

 D4 on Featherston Wellington’s go-to Irish local with a top craft beer selection, great food, and plenty of good craic.
-Now at Level 1, 145 Featherston Street.

 The Malthouse Wellington’s original craft beer bar, going strong since 1993.
 Now on Willis Street, with 30 taps and over 150 bottles across six temperature-controlled fridges.
 A proper institution.